FalkLiebezeit/DirectX12.CS/README.md

 # What is this sorcery?

+## Introduction

+This is an unofficial fork of the [sample code repo]((https://github.com/d3dcoder/d3d12book)) for [Frank D. Luna's](http://www.d3dcoder.net/default.htm) excellent book [Introduction to 3D Game Programming with DirectX 12](http://www.d3dcoder.net/d3d12.htm).
+No representation is made that the source code belongs to me, it's simply reproduced here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of Frank D. Luna.

-A collection of *DirectX 12 C# samples* from Frank D. Luna's book [Introduction to 3D Game Programming with Direct3D 12.0](http://d3dcoder.net/d3d12.htm).
+A collection of *DirectX 12 C# samples*.
 All the samples have been ported to .NET using [SharpDX](http://sharpdx.org/).

 # Building